Anhilyx/adv_algo_graphs/README.md

         - For each node `v` in the SCC represented by `j`:
             - If there is an edge from `u` to `v` in the original graph, add an edge from `i` to `j` in the new graph.

-> This algorithm includes 4 nested loops, but still have a complexity of `O(n^2)`, as the innermost loops will, in total, only iterate over the edges of the original graph.
+> This algorithm includes 4 nested loops, but still has a complexity of `O(n^2)`, as the innermost loops will, in total, only iterate over the edges of the original graph.

 ---